Anant-K-Singal/UCW-BUSI-653-HBD-FALL24-09/README.md

 - The output of the pipeline is stored back in the transform data S3 bucket.

 #### Visualizations and Insights (AWS Glue Databrew, MS-Excel)
+- The summarized amd aggregated results were utilized to generate meaningful visualizations, helping to uncover patterns and trends in the spatial and physical distribution of the Malus genus trees.
+AWS Glue Databrew and MS-Excel were used for this purpose.
+- A bar chart was created to illustrate the number of trees of various species planted on each street side (Even, Odd, Median, Park).
+- A stacked barchart illustrated the distribution of the tree heights across the species.
+- Stacked Bar plots was also created for the count of trees grouped by species across diffrent neighborhoods.
+- The box plots showed the frequency distribution for the tree diameters and height ranges.
+Almost all species had only a few trees in the higher diameter and height ranges.
+- A pie chart demonstrated the aggreage of the trees across root barriers and with and without curbs.
+- A scatter plot was created using geo_point_2d data to map the spatial distribution of trees across the city.
+- A heatmap was produced to visualize the relationship between neighborhoods and tree height ranges.

+#### Recommendations
+- Tree planting can be focused in underutilized spaces, such as medians and odd-numbered street sides, to achieve a more equitable distribution.
+Planting shorter species on medians can be considered to accommodate space constraints.
+- Target planting in neighborhoods with low tree densities to balance tree cover across the city.
+Plans to engage the local communities in tree-planting can be developed, this will promote awareness and participation.
+- Trees planted on curbs exhibit smaller diameters, possibly due to restricted growing conditions.
+The use of root barriers can help improve soil quality to support healthier growth hence increasing curbside planting.
+Alterntively, smaller species with lower space requirements can be favoured for curbside planting.
+- Taller trees are predominantly found on even street sides indicating the even side having more planting space.
+Schedule regular maintenance to ensure tree health and prevent potetial interference with overhead utilities sue to tree growth.
+- develop plans to allocate maintenance resources proportionally to areas with a higher concentration of larger and taller trees.
+Also use the maintenance insights collected to prevent overgrowth and ensure tree health.

+### Timeline
+ Total estimated time for project completion:**7 weeks**
+ - **Week 1:** Data extraction, ingestion, profiling and Cleaning.
+ - **Week 2:**  Data pipeline design and implementaion.
+ - **Week 3:** Conducting descriptive analysis, developing visualizations and key insights.
+ - **Week 4,5**: Carry out exploratory analysis to identify treands and distribution patterns.
+ - **Week 6:** Prepare a deatiled report containing the findings and providing actionable reccomendations.
+ - **Week 7:** Presentaion and visualization of the key insights to present to the stakeholders.

+### Deliverables
+- A cleaned and combined master dataset containing data for multiple Malus species.
+- Development of processes on the Data Analytical Platform to automate the progiling, cleaning, combining and aggregation processes for future ingested data.
+- Establishing a pipeiline design to provide aggregation results for tree distributions across street sides, neighborhoods, height ranges, blocks, and curb placements.
+- A exploratory report conatining visualizations in the form of Charts and Graphs, showcasing the trends and patterns of the planted trees.
+- A detailed documentation of the methodology, tools used, insights obtained from the exploratory analysis and providing actionable recommendations including suggestions for tree planting and urban forestry management.